grpc/proposal/A6-client-retries.md

         // They both must be greater than zero.
         "initialBackoff": string,  // Required.
 Long decimal with "s" appended "maxBackoff": string,  // Required.
-Long decimal with "s" appended "backoffMultiplier": number  // Required.
+Long decimal with "s" appended "backoffMultiplier": number,  // Required.
 Must be greater than zero.

         // The set of status codes which may be retried.
         //